poly-hammer/poly-hammer-docs/docs/hammer-build-tool/setup.md

 # Setup

 Welcome to the hammer build tool setup guide.
-You can also view our [video tutorial]() here as well.
+You can also view our [video tutorial](https://youtu.be/BAyCV8GwmCM) here as well.

 ## Why do I need this?

-Some of our tools require dependencies that we are not allowed to re-distribute with our code.
-However, these dependencies are freely available to you online, but can be complex to compile.
+Some of our tools require additional dependencies that we are not allowed to re-distribute with our code.
+However, these dependencies can be complex to compile.
 That's why we created this build tool.
 You can run a Github workflow and compile all the dependencies needed for our tools yourself.
 Once you have it configured, it makes it super easy!

 ![1](/assets/images/hammer-build-tool/setup/1.gif){: class="rounded-image"}